-We're using brand new, all-electric buses.
-These are the first electric buses in the UK to be used on an intercity service.
+We use brand new, all-electric buses.
+They're the first electric buses in the UK to be used on an intercity service.
 Running on electricity means they're better for the environment and also much quieter, with no annoying engine rumble or rattles.
 Inside we've kitted them out with comfortable seats, extra leg-room and individual air conditioning.

 Yes, we offer free Wi-Fi and there's good signal along the route.
-Our Wi-Fi is 5G which means it's super fast where there's coverage (currently in Edinburgh and expanding all the time).
+Our Wi-Fi is 5G which means it's super fast where there's coverage (currently in Edinburgh, Glasgow and parts of Dundee).

 Yes, we have USB points at every seat.
 We'll also try to carry a few common charging cables which you can borrow if you don't have yours.
 Just ask the driver when you get on board.
 We don't currently have any three pin plugs but are looking to introduce them in the future.